hyperledger-labs/blockchain-carbon-accounting/utility-emissions-channel/egrid-data-loader/README.md

 # egrid-data-loader

-This project imports the Data from https://www.epa.gov/sites/production/files/2020-01/egrid2018_all_files.zip into the Fabric network.
+This project imports data curated by the U.S. Environmental Protection Agency and U.S. Energy Information Administration into the Fabric network for use of recording emissions data.
 Install the dependencies with `npm`:

     $ npm install